Free Shipping with Orders Over $150 (excludes orders with D8 products)

 What is CBD Isolate?

 CBD stands for cannabidiol, the second most prevalent active ingredient in cannabis, but it’s derived directly from the hemp plant.
-CBD isolate by itself contains no psychoactive compounds (no THC), it’s completely legal, and it’s known to provide safe and relaxing effects.
+CBD isolate by itself contains no psychoactive compounds (no THC), it’s completely legal, and many people associate it with a calming experience.

 In order to produce CBD isolate, manufacturers use a variety of different processes to extract all the compounds and other substances from the hemp and cannabis plants, including THC.
 The process leaves behind pure CBD in crystal form.